 - 1 tablespoon olive oil

-In a large bowl, combine ground meat, sage, paprika, salt, white pepper, thyme, and nutmeg.
+In a large bowl, combine the ground meat, sage, paprika, salt, white pepper, thyme, and nutmeg.
 Make sure the spices get evenly distributed throughout the meat.

 Form the mixture into 8 patties and place them on a baking sheet or large plate.